website

 The last bit of bad news is that as we age:

 Protein absorption can also be impacted negatively by diet, alcohol intake, and any reduced absorption by the splanchnic tissue in our gut.
+And then there is anabolic rsistance that builds as we age, meaning the protein we get, doesn't work as well as it used to.

-4. How much protein do you need?
+4. How much Protein do you need?

 What the Americans say: